-It will also be emailed to you.
 Once you have your nameservers, go to your domain registrar to change them.
 This is normally done in your client area or control panel with the domain registrar.
 It’ll vary from registrar to registrar.

 Once you’ve updated the nameservers, it can take anywhere from a few minutes to 72 hours to fully “propagate”.
 During this time, ISPs (Internet Server Providers) and servers around the world will notice the changes depending on their TTL (Time to Live).
 Once it’s fully propagated, your site will be visible by visiting your domain in a browser.

 Note: TTL is a time interval that’s set by the administrator of that server, ISP, etc. This determines how often it’ll check for new and updated info.
 So even if you’ve updated your nameserver, if it hasn’t reached its TTL to look for that new info, it’s still going to use the previous nameservers.
 When it reaches the TTL, it’ll see the new info and use that.

 Why not use free website builders/hosting?

 Of course, many people looking to start a website are tempted to use a free website platform like Weebly, Shopify, Wix, etc. The main problem with this is that you don’t actually own the site.
 They do.

 You don’t really have full control over your site either.
 What you’re allowed to do with your site or put on it is limited to what they say you can do.
 Also, they make can make changes to their site and platform as they see fit… whether it affects your site or not.
 And whether that effect is good or bad.

 For example, here’s an article about just that.
 This, though, is talking about Etsy and why you’d want to consider moving your site off of their platform and onto your own domain and hosting.